 For many people fall is a time for light jackets and crisp evening walks.
 For Green Wave basketball and volleyball fans, however, the season has simply offered another reason to sweat.
-For the past 70 years, the Fogelman Arena has become legendary not only as a venue for fine athletic performances, but also as one of the hottest, most humid spots on campus.
+For the past 70 years, the Avron B. Fogelman Arena in Devlin Fieldhouse has become legendary not only as a venue for fine athletic performances, but also as one of the hottest, most humid spots on campus.

 This fall, however, all that will change.
-"We will have air conditioning in Fogelman by late September," says Chris Maitre, assistant athletics director for facilities.
+"We will have air conditioning in the building by late September," says Chris Maitre, assistant athletics director for facilities.

-For the last year, Maitre has overseen the project to cool Fogelman.
+For the last year, Maitre has overseen the project.
 "We are doing this primarily for the benefit of student athletes, for their safety and playing conditions," he says, adding that these issues have long been a concern, but the department was unable to fund a remedy until this year.